— PROJECT NAME

-PROBLEM: The current website has too much jargon, a confusing design layout and minimal user engagement/donations.
+PROBLEM: The original website had too much jargon, a confusing design layout and minimal user engagement/donations.

 SOLUTION: To improve the website's design and user engagement, my team of 10+ UX Writers/Designers and I conducted UX research to develop a new content strategy, rewrite concise copy with a new brand/voice style guide, and pitch wireframes.

 PREPARING FOR SUBJECT-MATTER EXPERT INTERVIEWS

 Over two weeks, a teammate and I reached out and conducted one-on-one interviews with 3 licensed health professionals to learn more about screen addiction.

-We created interview guides with questions like how they each define the term "screen addiction," what have their experiences been like when counseling people with screen addiction, what factors/symptoms are common in screen addiction, and what types of people are more likely to seek professional help for it.
+We created interview guides with questions like how they each define the term “screen addiction”, what factors/symptoms are common in screen addiction, and what types of people are more likely to seek professional help for it.

 REFRAMING OUR ASSUMPTIONS

-The teammate and I shared my findings with my team in a presentation.
-We informed them that not many Americans fully comprehend what screen addiction truly is and how severe it can be.
+My teammate and I shared our findings in a presentation, including how not many Americans fully comprehend what screen addiction truly is and how severe it can be.

-Our interviewees also said how in their experiences, a loved one (e.g.: mother, father, sibling) of an individual struggling with screen addiction is more likely to reach out for professional help on behalf of the individual, without the individual knowing.
+Our interviewees also said a loved one (e.g.: parent, sibling) of an individual struggling with screen addiction is more likely to reach out for professional help on behalf of the individual, without the individual knowing.